 The Surrey School District (C-SP), the SFU Surrey-TD CEC, and Blackwood Partners have teamed up to run a pilot project in Central City Mall.
 Modeled after existing Early Learning initiatives, this exciting initiative will bring C-SP’s programming out of the schools and into the public arena, reaching new families.
 Existing initiatives for pre-school aged children and their families are among those most sought after and they often operate at or over capacity.
 This early integration has allowed the identification and elimination of barriers that families face in their dealings with the education system.

-On Halloween, the SFU Surrey - TD CEC invites local elementary schools to bring their students to “trick-or-treat” at decorated departments at the SFU Surrey campus.
+On Halloween, the SFU Surrey - TD CEC invites local elementary schools (AHP Matthew Elementary, Old Yale Road Elementary, Betty Huff Elementary) to bring their students to “trick-or-treat” at decorated departments at the SFU Surrey campus.
 Current SFU Surrey students act as tour guides.
 This fun, interactive event introduces young children to a university setting while providing them the opportunity to take part in a traditional activity in a safe environment.
-We have over 300 students from k-7 participate with their teachers each fall.

 The SFU Surrey – TD Community Engagement Centre and Big Brothers of Greater Vancouver (BBGV) are partnering to offer the Mentoring with Math Program for children in Grades 1-7.
 The program aims to help elementary school students develop their math skills in a fun way using the JUMP Math program, and also to engage them in games, and activities.
 JUMP Math is a numeracy program that is dedicated to enhancing the potential in children by encouraging an understanding and a love of math in students and educators.